Grand Rapids Union Station: Waning years

 By the 1960s the Chesapeake and Ohio's trains were the only trains serving the successor to the station.
-The Chicago–Grand Rapid trains were added to the appellation, the Pere Marquettes in 1965.
+The Chicago–Grand Rapids trains were added to the appellation, the Pere Marquettes in 1965.
 These trains ended in 1971 when C&O passed control of its passenger trains over to Amtrak.

 Present-day station

 In 1984 passenger trains returned with the introduction of Amtrak's Pere Marquette trains between Chicago and Grand Rapids.
 In 2004, the Vernon J. Ehlers Station, Grand Rapids' new station, opened.